MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMSecurityRole.md

 ```

 ### -XmlFileName

-Specifies the XML export file that contains the security role definition.
+Specify the path of the XML file to import the security role.
+It can be a local or network path.
+Include the `.xml` file extension.

 ```yaml
 Type: String